Petra Easy Scrap Yarn Crochet Cardigan Free Pattern

 Do not fasten off

-Shape for the neckline
+Shape for the neckline (front panel, right side)

-We are assuming you have just completed a row 6, 8, 10, 14 or 16.
-This panel will be crocheted as the right side of your front panel (when worn).
-We will now shape for the neckline.
+We will now shape for the neckline from point A and moving towards B (see diagram below for illustrative purposes only).
 What this means is we are going to drop a stitch on certain rows to reduce the row length.
 As this pattern is written for beginners, we are going to shape on the easier sc and hdc rows.

 Place your panel in front of you with the correct side facing up.
 The correct side has all the texture from the FPTC rows facing you.
 The working yarn should be on the left side of your panel and your next row should be either a row 7, 9, 11, 15 or 17.

 Tip: As you start shaping the front panel, make intuitive checks by placing the panel up against you.
-We generally like to reduce the width by 30-40% however this depends on different body shapes and preferences.
+We generally like to reduce the width by 30% however this depends on different body shapes and preferences.
 If you want to stop shaping, you can simply stop crocheting the shaping rows below and crochet the regular rows above.
 Regular intuitive checks work best.
 Remember you will be adding an edging and a collar that sits over this shaping, so don’t worry if your neckline isn’t super straight.

 Row 15: ch1, sc in the 1st st, sc across until the second last st. Stop and turn.